-The operational plan shows the actions planned to achieve the stated objectives for the Rewanui KNE site, and their timing and cost over the three-year period from 1 July 2016 to 30 June 2019.
-The budget for the 2017/18 and 2018/19 years are indicative only and subject to change.
+The operational delivery schedule shows the actions planned to achieve the stated objectives for the Rewanui KNE site, and their timing and cost over the five-year period from 1 July 2019 to 30 June 2024.
+The budget is indicative only and subject to change.
+A map of operational areas can be found in Appendix 1 (see Map 3).